 For those who misesd it or need a brush-up, here again is my Peanut Butter 101 class.
 It’s an introductory course designed to help you get the maximum enjoyment out of your peanut butter (or any nut butter).
 Whether you’re looking to switch to all natural peanut butter that actually tastes like peanuts or learn how to vastly improve your storage techniques, this is the place to be!
 While the focus on this class will be some basic definitions and how to manage your natural peanut butter collection, don’t be misled!
 The tips and tricks outlined here aren’t just for newcomers – peanut butter veterans may learn something too.
 Take it from an expert: these tips for storing, stirring, and eating your peanut butter will decrease effort, stress and messiness while increasing shelf life and boosting your satisfaction.
 For all those that tried to move to “natural” peanut butter and failed – this is for you!
 If you have any peanut butter tips of your own, please comment below and I’ll include them in the next class!

-Standard Peanut Butter (also called Regular or Store-brand) – This is what most of you grew up with.
+Standard Peanut Butter (also called Regular) – This is what most of you grew up with.
 You’ll generally find two varieties available – creamy (smooth) and crunchy (chunky) – but no matter which you choose, the peanut butter itself is usually a very fine grind resulting in a creamy, silky texture.
 Generally speaking, creamy peanut butter has a red lid and crunchy peanut butter has a blue lid.
 According to FDA regulations, a product must contain at least 90% peanuts to be considered peanut butter.
 Standard peanut butter generally has at least additional 3 ingredients besides peanuts: salt, sugar and vegetable oil.
 The type of salt or sugar may vary but the vegetable oil is usually either partially- or fully-hydrogenated to prevent oil separation.
 Skippy, Jif and Peter Pan are the most common brands in the United States.

 Natural Peanut Butter (also called Traditional-Style) – As the name suggests, this type of peanut butter is much more natural and contains just 1 or 2 ingredients.
 The first ingredient is roasted peanuts and the second ingredient is salt, although sometimes you’ll find unsalted natural peanut butter in which case the only ingredient is roasted peanuts.
 Generally speaking, natural peanut butter has a green lid.
 In the past few years, natural peanut butter has become much more dominant in the marketplace.
 While you still find only two varieties of natural peanut butter, creamy and crunchy, you will notice much more variability between different brands and manufacturers.
 Some brands use a fine grind resulting in a very thin consistency (such as Trader Joe’s or Kirkland) while others use a coarse grind resulting in a delightful gritty texture (such as Appomattox or 365).
 In my opinion, natural peanut butter should be considered just “peanut butter”, because that’s precisely what it is.
 Those regular peanut butters (Skippy, Jif, etc..) are really a processed peanut-based product – perhaps they should be called “Peanut Paste” or “Peanut Cream” to avoid confusion.